kensanata/just-halberds/Knives.md

 In some role-playing games, combat tends to be front and center.
 In this game, after one round, perhaps half of those involved are already on the ground.
 War is terrible.
-Most of the time it's about avoiding the fight.
+Most of the time it’s about avoiding the fight.

 > Example: Brunhilde has Strength 10, Dexterity 6, Endurance 9, and